ruby-rdf/sparql/README.md

 See {SPARQL::Algebra::Expression.register_extension} for details.

+### Variable Pre-binding

+A call to execute a parsed query can include pre-bound variables, which cause queries to be executed with matching variables bound as defined.
+Variable pre-binding can be done using a Hash structure, or a Query Solution.
+See [Query with Binding example](#query-with-binding) and {SPARQL::Algebra::Query#execute}.

 ### SPARQLStar (SPARQL-star)

 The gem supports [SPARQL-star][] where patterns may include sub-patterns recursively, for a kind of Reification.